BeatButton/conductor/README.md

 - Something to run (path to exe/script or inline script)
 - Env vars to give that something (optional)
 - A [crontab](https://en.wikipedia.org/wiki/Cron#Overview) schedule
-- A start date for when to start running the job
+- A start date for when to start running the job (optional)
 - An end date (optional)

 ## Scheduling and running jobs